 Scrap metal recycling is a mature industry, and includes trades that require many different skills.

 We have talked previously about the size and scope of the scrap metal recycling industry.
 Established yards are now usually run by seasoned people and an increasingly younger cohort of professionals who have chosen a career path in the recycling industry.
 Why?
 Simply because they recognize its potential rewards and challenges as well as its vital role in the manufacturing industry and its environmental impact.

-Experience, knowledge and training is required to reach the appropriate level of competency.
-It is no different than the requirements for other types of work that are regarded as trades such as hairstylist, tilesetter, cook, carpenter or glazier to name a few.
+Experience, knowledge, and training are required to reach the appropriate level of competency.
+It is no different than the requirements for other types of work that are regarded as trades such as hairstylist, tile setter, cook, carpenter, or glazier to name a few.

 Where is the government recognition?

-The problem is that the ‘skilled jops’ in our industry are not recognized, taught or talked about in a vocational way even though they are hands on and are career based.
+The problem is that the ‘skilled jobs in our industry are not recognized, taught, or talked about in a vocational way even though they are hands-on and career based.
 And this is despite the fact that they can also have handsome rewards and lead to even greater opportunities.

 Now consider the outreach in Canada.
-Federal, provincial and territorial governments have developed a number of programs to address the foreseeable shortages in the labour market for skilled trades.
+Federal, provincial, and territorial governments have developed a number of programs to address the foreseeable shortages in the labor market for skilled trades.

-For or those undertaking a skilled apprenticeship, incentives may include:
+For those undertaking a skilled apprenticeship, incentives may include: